 Video systems must respect worker privacy, have secure access controls, and provide audit logs.
 They should be used to support OSHA compliance, not as a substitute for required training or engineering controls.

-Can video intelligence platforms work with legacy camera systems?
+Can video AI platforms work with legacy camera systems?

 Yes, most modern solutions (including Spot AI) are designed to integrate with standard network cameras and existing infrastructure, making upgrades cost-effective and minimally disruptive.